lnsongxf/replication-data/david-vs-goliath/README.md

-## Replication "Fundamental patterns and predictions of event size distribution in modern wars and terrorist campaigns".
+## Replication "Fundamental patterns and predictions of event size distribution in modern wars and terrorist campaigns".<br>
-" <br>

 *Last update:* 2018 06 22 <br>